redpak7/RepData_PeerAssessment1/README.md

 Introduction
 ------------

-This R Markdown document has been created for COursera's "Reproducible Research" course for the first Peer Graded Assignment
+This R Markdown document has been created for Coursera's "Reproducible Research" course for the first Peer Graded Assignment

 The data is based on a personal montoring device from an anonymous